 - These enchiladas are very saucy!
 Don’t worry if you feel like there’s too much sauce, that’s how they’re supposed to be!

 - If you’re only cooking for 2 people, you can divide the enchiladas into two separate dishes before baking them.
 I’ve found that two 8 inch x 8 inch dishes work great for this.
-One can be baked immediately and the other can be sealed tightly and refrigerated for up to a week or frozen for up to 6 months.
+Bake one dish immediately.
+Seal the other tightly and refrigerate it for up to a week or freeze for up to 6 months.
 And voila!
 You now have two meals from one delicious recipe!

 How to make them gluten free